Resolve A Failed Endpoint Check

 - Terminal session says fixed: return to the

-Sentineltab and confirm a newer passed execution when available. - False positive knowledge exists: confirm the knowledge applies to this endpoint before accepting the failed status as non-actionable.
+Sentinelview and confirm a newer passed execution when available. - False positive context exists in the knowledge document: confirm it applies to this endpoint, but do not treat the document as a reason to suppress failed Sentinel execution triggers.

 - Pending escalation exists: review it before taking separate action.